 Rather than calling it out for its convenience, it bears mentioning here that if you choose to specify new color settings using the command line, other color changes—such as the color of typical letters in Fish’s environment variables, or the color of letters in quotes as returned by commands such as echo—must all be completed manually, one by one.

 Likewise in the prompt area, functions must be created and defined individually by the user, an action which is, after all, best performed in a browser environment.

-Similarly to what npm is for node.js, Fish has a plugin manager all its own.
-There are several different ones to choose from, but the most popular is Fisherman.
+Similarly to what npm is for node.js, Fish has a package manager all its own.
+There are several different ones to choose from, but the most popular is Fisher.

 To install, simply input the following and it’s ready to use: